Bristol Blenheim: Home front

 There were also some missions which produced an almost 100% casualty rate amongst the Blenheims.
 One such operation was mounted on 13 August 1940 against a Luftwaffe airfield near Aalborg in north-western Denmark by twelve aircraft of 82 Squadron.
-One Blenheim returned early (the pilot was later charged but was killed on another operation before a court martial was held); the other eleven, which reached Denmark, were shot down, five by flak and six by Bf 109s.
+One Blenheim returned early (the pilot was later charged but was killed on another operation before a court martial was held) while the other eleven, which reached Denmark, were shot down, five by flak and six by Bf 109s.
 Blenheim units had also been formed to carry out long-range strategic reconnaissance missions over Germany and German-occupied territories.
 In this role, the Blenheims once again proved to be too slow and vulnerable against Luftwaffe fighters and they took constant casualties.

 On 12 August 1941, an action described by The Daily Telegraph in 2006 as being the "RAF's most audacious and dangerous low-level bombing raid, a large-scale attack against power stations near Cologne" took place.
-The raid was a low-level daylight raid by 54 Blenheims under the command of Wing Commander Nichol of No. 114 Squadron RAF.
+The raid was a low-level daylight raid by 54 Blenheims under the command of Wing Commander Nichol of 114 Squadron.
 They hit their targets (Fortuna Power Station in Oberaußem-Fortuna and the Goldenberg Power Station in Hürth-Knapsack), but twelve of the Blenheims were lost during the raid, 22% of those that took part, which was far above the sustainable loss rate of less than 5%.
 The England cricketer Squadron leader Bill Edrich was awarded the DFC for his part in the raid.